Advanced Training Programs

 Our trainees in need of visa sponsorship are sponsored by ECFMG on J1 visas.
 Our program does not sponsor other visa types.

 Prospective applicants are encouraged to complete the application and competitive applicants will be invited for an interview.
 Please note that we may begin offering interviews and positions to suitable candidates who have completed their application early, concurrently with the ongoing interview process.
-For further information about the program please contact Dr. Richard Krasuski, Program Director (richard.krasuski@duke.edu) For any questions regarding the recruitment process, please contact Program Coordinator, Bianca Rodriguez (bianca.rodriguez@duke.edu).
+For further information about the program please contact Dr. Richard Krasuski, Program Director (richard.krasuski@duke.edu) For any questions regarding the recruitment process, please contact Program Coordinator, Brianna Small (brianna.small@duke.edu).

 Current Fellow